 Congratulations to Sera from Ozark, MO.
 Sera was the lucky winner of the 2014 Chevy Cruze.
 Her maturity in signing the Make It Easy Autos No Texting and Driving Pledge has made it easy to give her a new car.

-Please keep with your pledge and maybe next year, you too can win a new car!!
+We will give another car away this year to a student who pledges to not text and drive.
+Please keep with your current pledge and maybe this year, you too can win a new car!!

 Thanks for a great year!